One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 About the Fireworks Competition

 The Celebration of Light event has been running for close to 30 years.
-To be exact, in 2019 it celebrates its 29th anniversary.
+To be exact, in 2020 it was going to celebrate its 30th anniversary.
+Now it will have to wait until 2021 to do that.

 Every summer, over the course of the three nights of fireworks, as many as 1.3 million or more Vancouverites and folk from out-of-town enjoy the festivities and pyrotechnic displays.